 How To Add Charts And Graphs To WordPress

-You’re probably familiar with the old saying “a picture is worth a thousand words.”
-This certainly applies when you’re trying to present and explain complex data.
+You’ve no doubt heard the old saying “a picture is worth a thousand words.”
+This certainly applies when you’re presenting and explaining data.

-Using graphs and charts can help to make statistical data and information much easier to understand.
+Graphs and charts help to make statistical data much simpler to digest.

-You can use tables to present data, but if you want people to try and interpret complex data with figures, trends and comparisons more easily, then charts and graphs are perfect for helping them visualize your information.
+You can present information using tables, but if you want your audience to try and make sense of complex data with figures, trends or comparisons more easily, then charts and graphs are perfect for helping them interpret the information.

 Graphs and charts help present complex data so people can more easily interpret it!